The making-of memo of this video.

 Here’s source code:

 This video is originally made for the Japanese TV Show, “TECHNE – The Visual Workshop“.
-The every episode introduces one visual technique such as stop-motion, then challenges creators to produce a short video using that tequniques.
+Every episode introduces one visual technique such as stop-motion, then challenges creators to produce a short video using that technique.
 I’ve called to appear on the program as a video artist, and my theme in this ep is to use “rotoscope”.
 I had been thinking about how to extend the notion of rotoscope, and finally came up with this “3D rotoscope” technique.

-To explain it briefly, I made the 3d previs for rotoscoping in Cinema4D at first.
-It includes a 3d-scanned face with Kinect and geometrical forms which are not usual as a motif of clay animation.
-Then I rendered them as “depth map”, which represents a distance from the reference surface, such like a topographical terrain map.
+In short, I made the 3d previs for rotoscoping in Cinema4D at first.
+It includes a 3d-scanned face with Kinect and geometrical forms which are a kind of unusual as a motif of clay animation.
+Then I rendered them as “depth map”, which represents a distance from the reference surface, such as a topographical terrain map.

-Next, I set a pair of Kinect and projector right above the rotating black table(referred as ‘disc’).
-I made the app which enables to display whether heights of each point on a surface of the clay is higher or lower comparing with the depth map with colored dots.
-If higher, it represented as red.
-The lower one is blue.
-It becomes green when it gets nearly right.
-Therefore, the form of the clay almost corresponds with the previs if all of the dots turn into green.
+Next, I set a pair of Kinect and projector right above the rotating black table.
+I made the app that visualizes whether each point on a surface of the clay is higher or lower compared to the depth map, by colored lights of the projector.
+A part of the clay which is too higher turns red, and blue if it is lower.
+It turns green when it gets nearly right hight.
+Therefore, the form of the clay almost corresponds with the previs if all of the surfaces turn into green.

 I mean we can trace the 3d previs with a clay by repeating this more than 500 times.
-Generally speaking, clay animations tend to be more handmade-looks, and an analog one.
+Generally speaking, clay animations tend to be more handmade-looks and an analog one.
 However using such this workflow, I thought clays will move and metamorphose precisely like CG.
-In addition, I want to combine the highly automated system with such an old-style and laborious technique.
+In addition, I want to combine a highly automated system with such an old-style and laborious technique.

 I used Dragonframe and EOS 7D for shooting stop-motion, openFrameworks for creating the shooting app.
 I adopt a Kinect V2, which partially works on mac.